 CB: Jose Santamaria

-One of the best center-backs ever to play in the Brazilian league.
+Darío Pereyra was one of the best center-backs ever to play in the Brazilian league.
 He was best remembered for his career with Sao Paulo between 1977 and 1988.
 He was also at one point the second most expensive player in the league.
 Darío Pereyra started his career at the Nacional de Montevideo and debuted at the Uruguay national squad when he was only 18, becoming the captain of the national team at 19.

 CB: Diego Godin